-John Winger: Ma'am, I'm sure there are a lot of ways I've gone that you haven't.
+John Winger: Well, I'm sure there's a lot of ways I've gone that you haven't.

 Sergeant Hulka: Men, welcome to the United States Army.
 I'm Sergeant Hulka.
 I'm your drill sergeant.
 Before we proceed any further, we gotta get something straight.
 Your mamas are not here to take care of you now.
 It's just you, me, and Uncle Sam.
 And before I leave you, you're gonna find out that me and Uncle Sam are one in the same.

 [Sergeant Hulka is on the ground after getting blown off of a tower]

 Dewey Oxburger: Sergeant, does this mean we're through for the day?